A Pitch for Sustainability

 or 16 teams consisting of 38 young individuals from 10 countries participating in the final round of the 2017 Young Social Entrepreneurs (YSE) programme at Suntec City in November 2017, it was a chance to walk the talk – and pitch their social enterprise ideas to a panel of judges.

-It capped an eight-month-long journey that included overseas study trips, as well as meeting, and exchanging ideas with, a total of 138 likeminded counterparts from 18 countries.
+It capped an eight-month-long journey that included an overseas study trip, as well as meeting, and exchanging ideas with, a total of 138 likeminded counterparts from 18 countries.
 More importantly, the participants also benefited from being mentored by leading social entrepreneurs, business professionals, and captains of industry, on how to sharpen ideas, improve business models, and bring ideas to life.

 The top six teams received up to S$20,000 each to help launch or scale up their social enterprises.
 Ambassador Ong Keng Yong, the chairman of the Singapore International Foundation who presented the prizes, described all the participants as winners.
 He attributed this to their efforts to make the world a better place, by enriching the lives of people in their communities and beyond.
 “What I found truly inspiring was the zeal and commitment that each of you showed when pitching your innovative ideas for businesses that are sustainable and socially conscious,” he told them.